yoavt2806/soccer_guess_game/README.md

 5. Arrays manipulations
 6. Using an existing component of external library

+## Sub Tasks
+# And what do we want to check in each one.
+We should discuss about the architecture with the candidate first, and see how he wants to build this feature, but we might want to use the following order in order to test his skills one after the other:
+1. Devide the screen to header of 200px height and content for the rest of the screen
+   * check basic CSS knowledge
+3. get the data and store it
+   * An opputionity to discuss about where do we store our state.
+   * talk about global state and what are the options for it (Resuc Store, Context, props propogation) and the pros and cons.
+5. create the comparison component between the real player and the last guess player
+   * Check if the candidate builds it in a generic way
+6. choose a random player for each game.
+7. Manage the state of the game - Probably a list of guesses.
+   * check if the candidate creates a minimal state without derivative of the data
+   * working with list, talk with the candidate about render lists in React - key prop for list and the reconsalliation process.

 ## Level
 The task requires intermediate-level knowledge of React